Safe sleep guidelines for newborn babies

 Always ensure there are no hanging cords or appliances, such as curtains, blinds, and electricals, within reach of your child’s cot/bassinet.
 Your child’s cot/bassinet should also be free of choking hazards such as loose objects, toys, and blankets.

-Red Nose Australia strongly recommends sleeping in the same room as your child for the first six to 12 months.
+The Lullaby Trust strongly recommends sleeping in the same room as your child for at least the first 6 months.
 This will reduce the risk of SIDS.
 You can use a cot or bassinet and place it beside your bed for feeding and safe monitoring throughout the night.

 Our award-winning Swaddle-Up™ can be used from birth and is designed to encourage your little one to sleep in a more natural arms-up™ position.
 Its unique wings will encourage your child to safely self-soothe and has a comfortable hip-healthy design.